What Is Music Without Lyrics Called?

 The songs we listen to tell stories of romance, heartbreak, friendship, and so much more.
 Songs with vocals tell the story the writer wishes you to know.

 Instrumental music allows a musician’s creativity to run wild, and compositions can be quite abstract, allowing people to interpret music in their own way.
+This is why instrumental music is so universal, a single instrumental song can be understood and interpreted by anyone on this globe, no matter where they’re from.

 “Instrumental” is not a genre